-We bought our forever home five years ago and decided immediately that we would grow a substantial amount of food on our large suburban lot to offset our grocery bill.
-So we went and we did what so many gung-ho gardeners do – we went to Lowes and bought a few of each – berry bushes, fruit trees, seed packets, and seedlings- and got busy planting.
+Been there.
+As a farm girl from up north, I knew it could be done.
+So, when we bought our forever home several years ago, we decided to grow a substantial amount of food on our large suburban lot to offset our grocery bill.
+We went and did what so many gung-ho gardeners do.
+We went to Lowes and bought a few of each – berry bushes, fruit trees, seed packets, and seedlings- and got busy planting.
 There were some successes, some failures.
-Nothing did exceptionally well except for the collards which I don’t particularly love.
-We spent a lot of money on plants and didn’t see enough yield to pay for itself but it was a learning experience.
+The biggest pieces of advice I can offer beginners is to:

-I will say that we still have all of the fruit trees that we started with minus two.
+I will say that we still have all of the fruit trees that we started with minus two, which were taken out by a fallen tree during Hurricane Irma.
 We now have a total of 20 fruit trees on our one-quarter acre lot.
 That sounds like a lot but it isn’t too jungle-like.
 They are carefully selected for our climate and planted in the appropriate space for water and sunlight requirements.
 Most are already established and almost effortless to maintain.
-Compost top dressing and some mulch once a year and they just give and give.
-Enough to eat fresh, preserve, and share with friends.
+Compost applied as a top dressing and some mulch once a year and they just give and give.
+There’s enough to eat fresh, preserve, and share with friends.

 They may be a bit of an investment at first, but dollar for dollar, fruit trees will save you the most money on groceries over time.
 If you coordinate with friends and neighbors, you can each have a few trees of different types and swap fruit.
 It was important to me to look at the time of year each tree produced and try to vary the seasons so I could always have something fresh and tasty to pick.